 As I mentioned earlier, but not detailed, the soundproofing paint will be effective to a certain noise frequency.
 If there are some savages next to you, making really loud noise, then this paint will probably be useless.

 Therefore, the soundproofing paint should be used if you are hearing (not that loud) voice passing through your walls.
-In other words, trying to reduce the noise with soundproofing paint from neighbor’s dog or his loud music will most likely fail.
+In other words, trying to reduce the noise with acoustic paint from neighbor’s dog or his loud music will most likely fail.

 One of the most important things that you should be prepared of is to paint a few layers of coating.
 Let me translate: be prepared to spend some extra money as you will need more than 3 layers of this paint in order to achieve the best results.